adarsh-murthy/github-dashboard/README.md

 Search for the repositories for any organization.
 You have the option to sort them by number of forks, number of contributors or number of stars.

+You can optionally add your personal github API key that you generated.

 ## Technologies

 - Python 3 for language.